 Estimates based on tuition rate of $220 per credit hour and a $23 proctor fee for each course taken.
 Number of credits and courses take for a degree programs can vary by electives chosen.

-Before applying for financial aid, students and parents should assess all the costs associated with attending International Sports Sciences Association.
+Before applying for financial aid, students and parents should assess all the costs associated with attending Lionel University.
 The Financial Aid office establishes standard budgets, which reflect standard costs for students during a typical quarter of enrollment.
 Actual expenses vary among students depending upon lifestyles, priorities, and obligations.
 To assist applicants in determining their need to meet all costs of education, direct and indirect, the following schedule of tuition and fee costs has been provided with estimates of living expenses.

 |Living Alone / with Roommates||Living with Parents|